murillo94/weather-pwa/README.md

 # Weather App (PWA)

 Search for any city in the world and discover the local temperature of the city.
-Download the app and use anywhere :D
+Download the app directly from a browser and use anywhere :D

 ## About